ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 exports.twitterService = new TwitterService('password')

 exports.handler = (event, context, callback) => {
-  // Note that we are using exports.twitterService here return exports.twitterService.getLatestTweets(1000)
+  return exports.twitterService.getLatestTweets(1000)
     .then(tweets => {
       callback(null, tweets)
     })
 }
 ```

+Note that the handler function is now using `exports.twitterService`.

 Back to our test, we can now mock the `twitterService` easily and verify that
 the number 1000 is used, which was the original unit test goal in this post: